cmacfarl/KanjiCapture/README.md

 ## Requirements

 This application relies upon Google's Cloud Vision API.
-Cloud vision usage tiers are described [here](https://cloud.google.com/vision/pricing).
+Cloud vision usage and pricing tiers are described [here](https://cloud.google.com/vision/pricing).
+Each account is allocated 1000 free queries a month.

 To build and use this application you must set up the Vision API within your own Google account as described at https://cloud.google.com/vision/docs/setup.